nice-digital/next-web/README.md

 2. This value populates the data-JobsBoardID attribute in the Trac embed script within the Nextweb TracEmbed component.
     Example: 10000 can be used initially to test the integration with sample vacancies.

+### Environment Variables Setup

+Version

+1. This is the current version of the JavaScript file referenced in the script URL.
+At the moment, it is v18.
+2. If the version changes in the future, you must update the value in local.yml, TeamCity, and Octopus.

 Integrity Key

-1. This value ensures the security and integrity of the Trac JavaScript file.
+1. The integrity key ensures the security and integrity of the Trac JavaScript file.
-2. It is the same across all Trac embed scripts referencing the same version of the Trac script.
+2. This value remains the same across all Trac embed scripts that reference the same version of the Trac script.
-3. Whenever the version of the Trac script changes, the integrity key in Storyblok must also be updated.
+3. Whenever the Trac script version is updated, the integrity key must also be updated in local.yml, TeamCity, and Octopus.

+Update your local.yml

+Add the following configuration to your local.yml to ensure the Trac jobs page renders correctly:

+`trac:
+    version: v18
+    integrityKey:<VALUE> Replace it with correct value`

 ### Script